All Episodes

 Now, that's fine.

-But I'm trying to understand, you know, and just like they want to talk about Paul Pelosi, and by the way, I think the Speaker of the House needs and deserves Secret Service protection.
+And by the way, I think the Speaker of the House needs and deserves Secret Service protection.

 I think there's got to be an investigation.

-Apparently they have cameras and nobody saw the break-in happening.
+Apparently, they have cameras and nobody saw the break-in happening.

-But every American has a right to be safe.
+Apparently, they have some security system, but every American has a right to be safe.

-You know, no none of these Democrats really have ever spoken up about the violence and the names of the people that we've scrolled on television that are shot and shot and killed in major cities like Chicago.
+You know, none of these Democrats really have ever spoken up about the violence and the names of the people that we've scrolled on television that are shot and shot and killed in major cities like Chicago.

 We've been doing that on TV since 2009.

-And the only thing that's gotten worse is now they've gone to defund dismantle and no bail laws in Illinois.
+And the only thing that's gotten worse is now they've gone to defund, dismantle, and no bail laws in Illinois.

-So nobody's lifted a finger to help people, names of real people that are being killed and shot every weekend in states like Chicago, like New York.
+So nobody's lifted a finger to help people names of real people that are being killed and shot every weekend in states like Chicago, like New York.

 How is it they want to talk about Paul Pelosi?

-Uh and but they don't want to talk about all of the innocent Americans that nobody knows their names that are getting shot, shot and killed, raped, violent crimes day and night.
+But they don't want to talk about all of the innocent Americans that nobody knows their names that are getting shot, shot and killed, raped, violent crimes day and night.

 And by the way, in the case of Paul Pelosi, it was an illegal immigrant.